 - Proven track record of self-motivation and ability

-The program will run from October through the next December.
+The program will run from October through May.
 Students apply in October and matching and initial training occur by November.
-The service term then starts in December and ends in the following December.
+The service term then starts in December and ends in the following May.
+Some projects may continue onto the following fall semester and students can continue working on the project.
 The term may be shortened to better accommodate some schedule requirements of either students or organizations.
 These exceptions will be handled on case by case basis.

 A variety of training formats will be used to prepare students for their service.
 These include information sessions, training workshops, applicable coursework, and one-on-one support from peers, Master’s Programs faculty and staff.
 In all, you can expect these trainings to require 2 to 10 hours per semester.